 Andrew and Vicky McGee met while earning money as guinea pigs for an experiment at college.
 The experiment was shrouded in suspicion and mystery, and seemed to be related to psychic abilities.
-The two were married and had a daughter Charile, who has the ability to start fires by merely thinking about it.
-Naturally, the government takes a great interest in Charlie, and operatives from the secret department known as "The Shop" want to quarrantine and study her.Written by
+The two were married and had a daughter, Charlie, who has the ability to start fires by merely thinking about it, also known as pyrokinesis.
+Naturally, the government takes a great interest in Charlie, and operatives from the secret department known as "The Shop" want to quarantine and study her.Written by

 Murray Chapman <email@example.com>

 Charlie McGee is a happy, healthy eight-year-old little girl.
 Normal in every way but one.
 She has the power to set objects afire with just one glance.
 It's a power she does not want.
 It's a power she can't control.
 And, each night, Charlie prays to be just like every other child.
 But there are those who will do everything in their power to find her... or destroy her.
 See more »

 During filming of The Thing, Universal offered John Carpenter the chance to direct the film.
 Carpenter hired Bill Lancaster to adapt the novel into a screenplay.
 Stephen King approved of the Lancaster screenplay.
 Months later, Carpenter had hired Bill Phillips to write another version with Richard Dreyfuss as the role of Andy, but when The Thing was a financial disappointment, Universal replaced Carpenter with Mark L. Lester.
 See more »

 In the end credits "Special Effects" is misspelled as "Speical Effects".
 See more »

 You men are tresspassin.
 Show me a warrant or get off my land.

 You do unless I woke up in Russia this morning!

 In the credits, "Special Effects" is misspelled as "Speical Effects".
 See more »